stella3d/Resolink/README.md

 On the Unity side, you will get a component like this associated with that group of controls from Resolume.
 ![unity color control](https://raw.githubusercontent.com/stella3d/resolink-doc-img/master/Unity_ColorControl.PNG)

+Resolume can send color information over OSC as a single message in a special format, but this isn't supported yet.

 ### Dependencies